asdofindia/telegram-bot/README.md

 Contact me
 ------------
-You can contact me [via Telegram](https://telegram.me/yago_perez) but if you have an issue please [open](https://github.com/yagop/telegram-bot/issues) one.
+You can contact the upstream author yagop [via Telegram](https://telegram.me/yago_perez) but if you have an issue please [open](https://github.com/yagop/telegram-bot/issues) one.

+To contact the author of this fork, [telegram.me/akshay](https://telegram.me/akshay)